Tok-ra/dvz_wmac/readme.md

 > fine scale model z = [110,209.99]
 > coarse scale model z = [95,211]
-> This requires to change the reference points for initial condtion, side condtions
+> This requires to change the reference points for initial condtion, side conditions

 b. the z index changed